emmagraham/STAT540-UBC.github.io/assignments.md

 ---
 ## Homework 1

-A directory called homework has been created to host all documents related to homework assignments, including a `README.md` file of the [directory](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/homework/).
-All questions of homework 1 has been uploaded and can be found [here](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/homework/hw01/hw01_quality-exploration-DE.md).

-*Due date*: March 2nd, 2015 at 9:30am

-## Homework 2

-All questions of homework 2 has been uploaded and can be found [here](https://github.com/STAT540-UBC/STAT540-UBC.github.io/blob/master/homework/hw02/hw02_array-rna-seq-dea.md).
+- Detail coming soon

-*Due date*: March 30th, 2015 at 11:59pm
+*Due date*:

-**Soft deadline** for HW2: since this assignment came out later than planned, some students requested a potential extension of its deadline.
-Since you need time to work on your project, I will not change the actual deadline of HW2.
-However, the late-submission penalty will start running on April 4th at 12am.
-I strongly recommend you to finish by March 30th to have time to work on other tasks.

-### Submission of homework 2

-You will follow the same submission guidelines as in hw01.
-Only one change will be made this time: when opening the issue to alert TAs of your completion, please use the following title:

-"Mark hw02 of zz_lastname-firstname_STAT540_2015", where zz_lastname-firstname_STAT540_2015 is the name of your repository.

-Jenny will write a script read these issues and assign reviewers to your homework.
-Thus, if you use a wrong repository name, we won't be able to match you for peer review.

 ### STAT 540 Homework Submission Instructions

 **GitHub**

-You all have a private repository in STAT540-UBC organization account, i.e., the repo `zz_your-name_STAT540_2015` .
+You all have a private repository in STAT540-UBC organization account, i.e., the repo `your-name_STAT540_2015` .
 We assume that

-* You've already installed Git and (probably) a Git client.
+* You'�ve already installed Git and (probably) a Git client.
 * You can use command line Git and/or your Git client and perhaps even RStudio to push, pull, etc. to/from GitHub.
 * All your work is nicely organized in *this* repository.
 Your repository needs to include a clear top-level `README.md` that contains links to your work.
 This is the presentation of your repository and it helps others to find your work and contributions!

-* **IMPORTANT NOTE**: use the repository within the organization assigned to you to submit all your course work (i.e., the repo `zz_your-name_STAT540_2015`).
+* **IMPORTANT NOTE**: use the repository within the organization assigned to you to submit all your course work (i.e., the repo `your-name_STAT540_2015`).
 Do not use branches or other repositories.

 **Set-up your private GitHub repo for homework**

-  * We're talking about the repo `zz_your-name_STAT540_2015` now.
+  * We're talking about the repo `your-name_STAT540_2015` now.
   * Make a top-level directory for each assignment, e.g. `hw01` and `hw02`
     - We truly mean a [directory or "folder"](http://en.wikipedia.org/wiki/Directory_(computing)) -- NOT a [Git branch](http://git-scm.com/book/en/Git-Branching) or anything fancy like that!
 On your local computer, go to the directory where this Git repository lives.
 Make the 2 directories here.
   * It is also nice to include a `README.md` inside each of the assignment directories.